 There have been a great many pastors at Mt.
 Zion.
 The first pastor came about once every three months for worship service.
 The church burned on March 4, 1934 and was rebuilt in October of the same year, under the leadership of Rev. H. A. Ivery.
 There were several ministers after that.
 In 1942 Rev. E. C. Lindsey was sent to Mt.
 Zion.
 He was a faithful leader, serving Mt.
 Zion for 34 years.
 Under his leadership, the church was fully remodeled and many groups were organized and are still working faithfully today.
 Rev. E. C. Lindsey passed away in March, 1976.

 Rev. A. J. Hopkins, who was licensed to preach in July 1960, finished out Rev. Lindsey’s term.
 In May 1976, Rev. R. C. Keesee was sent to pastor Mt.
 Zion and remained with us for two years.
 Rev. Willard McLendon followed and pastored for two years.
 In 1980, Rev. John W. Anderson, Sr. was sent to Mt.
 Zion.
 With the departure of Rev. Anderson, Rev. George H. Beachum, IV was assigned to serve as our pastor and he continued to do so until 2002.
-From 2002 to 2009, Rev. Dr. Melvin D. Wayns, Jr. served as pastor, Since 2009 Mt.
-Zion has been pastored by Rev. Dr. Linwood M. Smith, Jr.
+From 2002 to 2009, Rev. Dr. Melvin D. Wayns, Jr. served as pastor, From 2009 to 2021 Mt.
+Zion has been pastored by Rev. Dr. Linwood M. Smith, Jr. Rev. Linda G. Samuels –Ellerbe currently serves as Pastor.

 Most of the present day members of Mt.
 Zion are descendants of the founders.
 Through prayer, we will continue to keep Mt.
 Zion alive as we continue to serve our almighty God.